GSA/cto-website/content/techradar/technologies/virtual-presence.md

 ---
 ## Background

 Virtual Presence (VP) is an immersive environment that enables users to feel as if they are physically present at an actual location with other users.
 It utilizes technologies such as Augmented Reality (AR) and Virtual Reality (VR) to deliver this experience.
+While back end innovations such as A.I. and leaps in processing capacity form the cornerstone of the Virtual Age, VP technologies form the front line in that they are the tools everyday users will engage with.

 ## Possible Applications at GSA